Choose your session:

 Join this course and learn everything about how to properly evaluate breeding programs.
 In several knowledge clips and assignments, you will learn how to assess the effects of legislation, competition, GxE, new technology on breeding programs.

-A special section of this course is devoted to monogenic recessive disorders, and (ii) genetic diversity at the population level.
+Two special sections are devoted to genetic diversity and, more specifically, to (i) monogenic recessive disorders, and (ii) genetic diversity at the population level.
 Monogenic recessive disorders play an important role in breeding programs for companion animals such as dogs and horses.
 Modern DNA sequencing technology now makes it possible not only to detect these mutations but also to design breeding strategies aimed at eliminating these diseases.
 Genetic diversity at population level is important to maintain flexibility in populations and to keep animal populations healthy.
 In this course, you will learn more about how to monitor and conserve genetic diversity in breeding programmes.

 After finishing this course you can make informed decisions when setting up a breeding program for a specific animal in a specific production system and recognize and identify key elements of the course in real-life examples of breeding programs.